How Do I Hear God’s Voice Clearly?

 🌺 Written by Brittany Ann

 You’ve asked God to speak to you clearly — so how do you hear God’s voice now?
-Follow these six tips to help you hear God’s voice, and to help you overcome common obstacles in the way.
+Follow these six tips to help you learn how to hear God’s voice, and to help you overcome common obstacles in the way.

 When one of my children asked me this question at bedtime, I couldn’t help but smile.

 Yes, I was a very proud mama.
-But I also remember what it was like to wonder “How do I hear God’s voice clearly?” myself.
+But I also remember what it was like to wonder how to hear God’s voice myself.

-I shared in my other article, “How Do You Know When God is Speaking to You?” that when I was first learning how to hear God’s voice, I initially couldn’t tell the difference between God’s voice and my own.
+When I was first learning how to hear God’s voice, I initially couldn’t tell the difference between His and my own.

 God’s voice sounded distant, vague, and quiet.
-And what I now realize was God’s guidance and direction initially felt like random thoughts and ideas that would probably never happen.
-Back then, God’s voice certainly wasn’t certain, obvious, or clear.
+And what I now realize was God’s guidance felt like random thoughts and ideas that would probably never happen.
+Back then, God’s voice wasn’t certain, obvious, or clear.

 I can recognize it easily and immediately because I’ve spent years listening, seeking, and obeying.
-Hearing God’s voice truly does get easier with practice.
 The good news is, it doesn’t have to take years for you to learn how to hear God’s voice clearly.

-If you’re wondering, “How do I hear God’s voice?” here are six tips you can use today to help you hear the Holy Spirit speaking to you loudly and clearly as well.
+If you’re wondering how to hear God’s voice, here are six tips you can use today to help you hear the Holy Spirit speaking to you loudly and clearly.

 *This post contains affiliate links, which means if you make a purchase, I may make a small commission at no additional cost to you.
 This helps cover the many costs of running this site and allows me to help provide for my growing family.
 Thank you!